Juhyung8371/2D-Sandbox-Game/README.md

 Abstraction refers to the act of representing the essential features without specifying their detailed properties.
 Abstraction is often used to create the inheritance of classes for better organization of classes.
-Inheritance is a process of acquiring one’s structure and data by deriving a new (daughter) class from the original (mother) class.
+Inheritance is a process of acquiring one's structure and data by deriving a new (daughter) class from the original (mother) class.
 Additional features can be added to the daughter class without modifying the mother class.

 ### Encapsulation:

-Encapsulation is the process of hiding one’s data and giving only a limited level of access to protect the data from unwanted access.
-So, the class provides two methods called mutator and accessor to provide the other classes the indirect and limited access to its data.
+Encapsulation is the process of hiding one's data and giving only a limited level of access to protect the data from unwanted access.
+So, the class provides two methods, mutator, and accessor, to provide the other classes with indirect and limited access to its data.

 <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/encapsulation.png' height=100>

-For example, “inventory” is encapsulated with a “private” access modifier.
+For example, "inventory" is encapsulated with a "private" access modifier.
 So, an accessor method, "getInventory", allows other classes to see the inventory data.
-However, I didn’t make a mutator method to prevent other classes from modifying the inventory data.
+However, I didn't make a mutator method to prevent other classes from modifying the inventory data.
 And this is what makes encapsulation such a strong programming technique.

 ### Polymorphism:

-Polymorphism is the practice of allowing classes to behave differently to provide fluent modification of data.
+Polymorphism is the practice of allowing classes to behave differently to provide fluent data modification.
 Polymorphism is extensively used alongside inheritance since data morphing only works towards the more abstract side.
 The below image is an example of polymorphism.
-Even though the “addEntity” method only receives the Entity class as its parameter, it works for all the classes that extend the Entity class.
+Even though the "addEntity" method only receives the Entity class as its parameter, it works for all the classes that extend the Entity class.
 Polymorphism is another feature that makes the inheritance feature of the OOP style of Java so convenient.

 <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/polymorphism.png' height="200">

 ### Association

 Association is the method to establish the connections between classes through another class.
-When one class has an object referencing the other class, it’s called a “has-a” relationship.
-For example, the Inventory class is associated with the Item class and UIObject class.
-By establishing the connection between Items and the UIObjects to visualize the Items, the Inventory class is created.
-Therefore, the strength of association is the ability to combine many classes to create a very useful and complex class with many properties.
+When one class has an object referencing the other, it's a "has-a" relationship.
+For example, the Inventory class is associated with the Item and UIObject classes.
+The Inventory class is created by establishing the connection between Items and the UIObjects to visualize the Items.
+Therefore, the strength of association is combining many classes to create a very useful and complex class with many properties.

 <img src='https://raw.githubusercontent.com/Juhyung8371/2D-Sandbox-Game/main/readme_images/association.png' height=100>